alphamikle/nanc_docs/docs/introduction.md

 - You use Firebase as a backend, and you don't have enough functionality in its UI to make sense of your data
 - You are building or have an existing Flutter application, and you want to accelerate the speed of delivery of features to production
 - You are building or have a Flutter application and want to be able to test different hypotheses in it **very quickly**
-- You create or have a Flutter application and want to update it without long and unpredictable reviews by storers
+- You create or have a Flutter application and want to update it without long and unpredictable reviews by stores
 - You create or have a Flutter application and want to be able to change any aspect of its look and feel in an instant, spending a few minutes of development time instead of hours, days or weeks

 ## Fast start